epic1979/styleguide/objcguide.md

 @end
 ```

-If a class is not shared with other projects, categories extending it may omit
+It is recommended to use categories in an implementation file to better separate
+logic and make the code more readable.
+In this case categories may omit name
-name prefixes and method name prefixes.
+prefixes and method name prefixes.

 ```objectivec
 // GOOD: